bekk/bekk-christmas/post/opensource/why-should-you-open-source-your-product.md

 A lot of automated processes and tools can also help in finding vulnerabilities in open source software, like [Snyk](https://snyk.io/) and [npm audit](https://docs.npmjs.com/cli/audit).
 Also, [GitHub Security](https://github.com/security) is a very interesting new initiative.

 ## And the answer is...
 Does our simple question have a simple answer?
-No. There are many possible reasons to open-source your project.
-And there are the same number of reasons _not_ to do it, and we haven't talked about them yet.
+No. There are many possible reasons to open-source your project, and they depend on the characteristics of the project, and the principles and philosophy of your team and company.

-Why you should open-source your project primarily comes down to your principles and philosophy.
-Hopefully this article has helped enlighten some of the benefits of open sourcing your project.
+We haven't talked about any of the reasons _not_ to open-source your projects, but hopefully this article has helped enlighten some of the benefits.

 Why did you open source your project?
 I'd like to know!
 Email me at mats.byrkjeland@bekk.no.